kinjuk/market-analysis/momentum-strategies/spy/rsi/strategy.md

 - If RSI is between 30 and 70 → No trade.
 Stay out of the market.

 ### Exit Logic
-- Exit any open trade once RSI comes back to 50 (the midpoint).
+- Exit any open trade once RSI comes back to 60 (50 midpoint + 10 to compensate for the upward bias in the market).
-  This reflects a return to neutral conditions, signaling the end of the short-term overbought/oversold condition.
+  This reflects a return to "pseudo-neutral" conditions, signaling the end of the short-term overbought/oversold condition.

 ### Risk Management
-- A 5% stop-loss from entry is also enforced to guard against extreme moves (breakouts).
+- A 15% stop-loss from entry is also enforced to guard against extreme moves (breakouts).
 - In cash when while RSI between 30 and 70.
 - One position at a time (no overlapping long and short trades).